Jameis Winston Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Matchup vs. Seattle

-- Winston averaged 277.5 passing yards per game in two matchups against the Seahawks, 73.0 yards more than his over/under for Monday.
+- Winston's 277.5 passing yards per game in two matchups against the Seahawks are 78.0 more yards than his over/under in Monday's game.

-- In both of those games against the Seahawks, Winston threw multiple touchdown passes.
+- Winston threw multiple touchdown passes in both of those contests against the Seahawks.

 - Note: Winston's stats vs. Seahawks date back to 2016.

-- The Seahawks are conceding 306.2 passing yards per game this year, the NFL's 29th-ranked pass defense.
+- The 306.2 yards per game the Seahawks are allowing through the air makes them the NFL's 29th-ranked pass defense.

-- The Seahawks' defense is 16th in the NFL, conceding 1.7 passing touchdowns per game.
+- At 1.7 passing TDs allowed per game, the Seahawks defense is ranked 16th in the NFL.

 Recent Performances

-- In his Week 5 matchup with the Football Team, Winston completed 50.0% of his passes for 279 yards, while throwing four touchdowns with one interception.
+- In Week 5 against the Football Team, Winston went 15-for-30 (50.0 percent) for 279 yards, while tossing four touchdowns and one interception.

-- Winston added 26 yards on six carries, averaging 4.3 yards per carry.
+- Winston added six carries for 26 yards, averaging 4.3 yards per carry in the running game.

 - Winston has racked up 633 passing yards (211.0 per game) and has a 60.8% completion percentage this year (45-of-74) while throwing seven touchdowns and one interception over his last three games.